Carl Beam: Education

+Beam's mother was not able to get an education, so she was eager to enrol Carl in a local school.
+She sent him to Garnier High School in Spanish, Ontario, a residential school run by the Jesuits.
+While there, Beam was subjected to horrible conditions and abuse that led him to drop out in Grade 10.
+Despite this, he completed his education ahead of schedule by taking correspondence course.

-After working at a variety of jobs, from construction work on the Toronto subway, to working as a millwright in Wawa, Ontario, Beam entered the Kootenay School of Art (1971).
+After working at a variety of jobs, from construction work on the Toronto subway to working as a millwright in Wawa, Ontario, Beam enrolled at the Kootenay School of Art (1971).
 He went on to earn a Bachelor of Fine Arts from the University of Victoria in 1974, and entered into post-graduate studies at the University of Alberta, (1975–76).
-He left the University of Alberta over a dispute about his thesis on native art, and returned to Ontario.
+While at the University of Alberta, Beam wanted to write on Fritz Scholder (1937-2005), a contemporary Indigenous artist, but his professors deemed it an unworthy topic.
+Offended by this, Beam left his studies and returned to Ontario.

 Early work

 The direction of Carl Beam's visual style was firmly established by the late seventies.
 In 1979 Beam met and married his wife, Ann Beam.
 "In developing his work over the years, Beam has been accompanied by his wife, Ann, herself an artist and a former teacher at the Art Gallery of Ontario.
 Often they have worked as collaborators".
 At this time he incorporated multiple photographic images onto a single picture plane.
 "He disregarded the illusory deep space of Renaissance depiction, in favour of a flat tableau, where a dialogue of multiple images could take place".
 At this time his photographic imagery was achieved primarily via screen process, photo-etching, Polaroid instant prints, and a solvent transfer technique also used by Robert Rauschenberg.